Two Men

 For some reason, these four words scare us.
 But should they?
 If we believe God created everything, then when we hear a bird singing or see a flower push up through the soil, this is the will of God.

 Jesus said, about the birds, “Your heavenly Father feeds them.”
 Of the flowers, he says, “God makes their clothes.”
 These may be forgotten by us, but God does not forget them.
-If you find a place where no one goes, you see wildflowers growing there.
+If you find a place where no one goes, you may see wildflowers growing there.
 The will of God is beauty.
 The will of God is singing.
 If you cut your finger, what happens?
 It soon begins to heal.
 You can clean the cut, but healing begins.
 The will of God is healing.

 We focus on Jesus in the garden.
 Not my will but yours.
 But what about the rest of the time?
 When Jesus was healing, and teaching and demonstrating the love of God?
 Did he strain at this?
 No, he did the will of God with joy.
 He compared it to eating food.
 It was satisfying to him.

 What is the alternative of doing the will of God?
 I say “doing” because the will of God can only be done.
 People say, “How can I know the will of God?”
 You can’t.
 If you want to know the will of God and then make a choice about doing it, you are asking for trouble.
-You already know some of the will of God.
-Are you doing that?
-If not, why ask for more knowing?
+“Should I do this or the will of God.”

 Let’s look at some real examples.
 “What college should I go to, God?”
 God doesn’t care.
 He cares what you do at whatever college you go to but what college?
 What college did Jesus go to?
 Go to that one.
 Jesus could have found a rabbi and learned stuff.
-Paul said he studied under the best one.
+Paul said he studied under the best rabbi.

 Second one.
 “God, who should I marry?”
 Well, let’s see.
 Do you want the perfect mate?
 Are you perfect?
 So, you want someone perfect who wants someone not perfect.
 Why do marriages fail?
 Neither person knows how imperfect they are.
 Their expectations are unreasonable.
 The will of God in marriage is how you treat your mate.
 I know a couple that broke up.
 They were both great people.
 She knew the will of God for her husband.
 He should cherish me.
 She was right, I suppose.
 But what was the will of God for her?
 She didn’t say.